A monotone scheme for high-dimensional fully nonlinear PDEs: Numerical examples

 It is well known that Isaacs equations have a unique viscosity solution under mild technical conditions.
-We next test our scheme on the following Isaacs equation to see its performance. \begin{eg}\textbf{A 12-dimensional Isaacs equation with unknown viscosity solution} where
+We next test our scheme on the following Isaacs equation to see its performance.